 You can either choose to sync with a new Trello board or with an existing Trello board.
 This is interesting if you have other tasks in Trello that are also part of the project, this way all your local tasks (Trello) and imported issues (GitHub) will coexist.

 Finally, you review your sync to make sure everything is good to go.
 Once you're done that, go ahead and customize the sync before enabling it!

 You're all set, your GitHub issues should start populating your Trello board.

 GitHub doesn't offer much flexibility when syncing with your board's lists.
 Open issues will sync with the first list of your Trello board and closed issues will sync with the last list of your Trello board.

 Feel free to have other lists between the two (e.g. "Doing", "Under Review", etc.) and sync them with the Open or Closed state in GitHub (go to your sync settings under the "Map Fields" tab, and navigate down to the 'State <-> List' mapping).

 Watch your project progress right before your eyes

 No need to go through long list of issues in GitHub anymore to see what's being processed and who's working on what.
 Trello brings the visual interface developers were waiting for.

-You can add issues directly from Trello, assign them to GitHub collaborators, comment on them and much more, everything will be synced both ways between the two apps every 5 minutes.
+You can add issues directly from Trello, assign them to GitHub collaborators, comment on them and much more, everything will be synced both ways between the two tools every 5 minutes.

-- Don't want to sync all cards or issues from one app to the other?
+- Don't want to sync all cards or issues from one tool to the other?
 Add filters to your sync, you can choose to sync only certain types of tasks or exclude others.